needleworm/pubmed_abstract_crawl/README.md

 >P.crawl_abstract(keyword, outfile=None, max_iter=1000)
 >
 outfile is the name of output file.
 Default is \<\[Crawling Results]_<keyword>.csv>.
-You may provide customized filename including file extension. ".csv" is recommended.
+You may provide customized filename including file extension. ".tsv" is recommended.

 max_iter is the number of iterations.

-The result is tab-separated csv.
+The result is tab-separated values (.tsv).

 ## Requirement
 >pip install metapub